Panel Haus · Construction Systems

 [4] Acumen Research 2024

-The industry is under simultaneous pressure to build faster, build better, and reduce reliance on increasingly scarce skilled labour.
-SIP systems offer a powerful answer to all three.
+The industry needs to build faster, build better, and do more with leaner site teams.
+SIP systems are a direct and proven answer to all three.

 "One proven way that structural engineers can deliver dependable buildings in seismic zones and regions prone to heavy wind velocities is by specifying forward-thinking building envelope solutions such as SIPs."